ChenglongMa/ChenglongMa.github.io/content/authors/admin/_index.md

     url: https://www.admscentre.org.au/chenglong-ma/

 # Short bio (displayed in user profile at end of posts)
-bio: "Advancing Recommender System: PhD Candidate on a Mission to Optimize User Experiences!"
+bio: "Advancing Recommender System: Ph.D. on a Mission to Optimize User Experiences!"

 # Interests to show in About widget
 interests: